jpreuss00/azubi-javascript/README.md

 - write a function in three different programming languages that returns the sum of two numbers, which have been given to the function as an argument.
 - what is similar in all three implementations? what is different?
 - explain variable shadowing.
-Give me an example!
+Give me an example!qqqqq

 Now solve the test suite by fixing all the tests: